-Hi, I’m Valerio software engineer and CTO at Inspector.
+Hi, I’m Valerio software engineer, founder and CTO at Inspector.

-As notifications becomes increasingly central to the way that our users stay informed about how their applications are performing, we have recently introduced Notification Channels.
+As notifications becomes increasingly central to the way our users stay informed about how their applications are performing, we have introduced Notification Channels in the monitoring dashboard.

-Small businesses and creators have a strong connection with their customers and tend to deliver great software, but sometimes it gets harder to maintain the practices that made them successful as the team grow with two or more developers, or if the number of projects increase.
+Small agencies have a strong connection with their customers and tend to deliver great software.
+But sometimes it gets harder to maintain the practices that made them successful as the team grow, or if the number of projects increase.

-Software development is a time consuming job, tools that can bring automation in our life are really valuable in small and medium companies.
+Software development is a time consuming job.
+Tools that speed up automation are really valuable in small and medium companies.